 A fuller biography can be found at www.alexanderfiskeharrison.com, but in brief: I was born and raised in London and rural East Anglia, to English parents, but from November 2008 (when the above photo was taken) until November 2010, I based myself in Seville, Spain, and tried to find out everything I could on the subject of bullfighting following an article I wrote on the subject for Prospect magazine in the UK, which was circulated widely, from the The Los Angeles Times to The India Express, from CNN to Al-Jazeera.
 This is despite its conclusion being an open one.
-All I said was,
+What I said was,

 “Whether or not the artistic quality of the bullfight outweighs the moral question of the animals’ suffering is something that each person must decide for themselves – as they must decide whether the taste of a steak justifies the death of a cow.
 But if we ignore the possibility that one does outweigh the other, we fall foul of the charge of self-deceit and incoherence in our dealings with animals.”
-(The article is reprinted on this blog here)

 I spent most of the first year travelling with bullfighters to watch them work in bullrings and ranches of Spain, France and Portugal.
 From Spain’s greatest amateur bullfighter, Adolfo Suárez Illana, to her bravest professional Juan José Padilla; from her most famous, Cayetano Rivera Ordóñez, to her newest star, Miguel Ángel Perera – I got to know these men and, at their suggestion, entered the ring with them (and survived.)